 Introduction by Cees Nooteboom.
 Photography and interviews: Martin Roemers.
 Text: English/Dutch/German

 Signed copy including shipping: Europe € 39,00 outside Europe € 49,-.
-To order please email firstname.lastname@example.org
+To order email firstname.lastname@example.org

 Portraits of ISAF troops in Kabul, Afghanistan.
-The photographs are taken with the antique plate camera which Martin Roemers borrowed from an Afghan street photographer.
+The photographs are taken on an antique plate camera which Roemers used from an Afghan street photographer.